n-alex-goncalves/TuringMachineLambdaCalculusInterpreter/README.md

 The lambda calculus interpreter uses an applicative-order evaluation strategy to perform beta reduction.
 The interpreter can reduce complicated lambda expressions, highlight the parameter and argument of a reduction, and simulate SKI combinators and boolean logic.

 The TM interpter works using a JSON-based terminal as outlined by Chad Palmer in his article 'A Complete Web Page: Building a Turing Machine in JavaScript'.
-The TM interperter can visualise the run of the TM by simulating the machine head on the tape.
+The TM interperter can visualise the run of the TM by simulating the movement of the machine head on the tape.

 The multi-tape TM interpreter is used for simulating the lambda calculus term in a Turing machine.